Continuing Education Units

 The Building Performance Association works with accrediting bodies to offer continuing education units at our regional and national events.
 During online event registration, you will be prompted to indicate the CEUs that you are interested in receiving at the event, as well as your certifying body membership numbers.
 When you arrive onsite at the event and check in at registration, you’ll receive a name badge with a bar code, which contains your CEU information.
 Please have the session assistant scan your badge after each workshop or session that you attend.
 Verification of your attendance will automatically be sent to the applicable certifying bodies.

 If you have already registered but did not include CEUs during your initial registration, you may go back into registration and select “Update an Existing Registration.”
-CEUs for each session will be listed on the conference website and onsite on the Day-at-a-Glance, the conference’s daily schedule.
+CEUs for each session will be listed on the program pages website for each conference.

 For questions related to earning CEUs, contact Bethany Sowinski at email@example.com or at (412) 424-0026.